Secondary-electron radiation accompanying hadronic GeV-TeV gamma-rays from supernova remnants: Method

+We approximately consider a constant GeV-TeV gamma-ray luminosity, and hence a constant source function in Eq (\ref{con}) within the SNR age $t_{\rm SNR}$.
+We solve out the time-dependent $dN_e/d\gamma_e$ up to time $t=t_{\rm SNR}$, and then calculate the synchrotron spectrum of the same time.
+The approximation of constant gamma-ray luminosity is reasonable as explained below.
+After the SN shock starts to decelerate and go into the adiabatic expansion phase, the total shock energy keeps a constant.
+If a constant fraction of the energy of the injected plasma goes to CRs, even though both the plasma and the CRs suffer adiabatic cooling downstream, the CR fraction keeps constant.
+Thus, the total CR energy in the shock is constant.
+The pion production rate, depending on total CR energy and medium density, is also constant.

-The only uncertainty for the SEP synchrotron radiation is the magnetic field $B$ in the postshock region of the SNR shock.
-We will take it as a free parameter.
+The main uncertainty for the SEP synchrotron radiation is the magnetic field $B$ in the postshock region of the SNR shock, which we will regard as a free parameter.
 It is noted that in hadronic model for the GeV-TeV gamma-ray emission from SNRs a magnetic field of order of $100$'s $\mu$G is usually derived from spectral fitting.
-Moreover, we will consider a constant GeV-TeV gamma-ray luminosity, and hence a constant source function in Eq (\ref{con}) within a dynamical time comparable to the SNR age $t_{\rm SNR}$, thus we will solve out $dN_e/d\gamma_e$ up to time $t=t_{\rm SNR}$, and then calculate the synchrotron spectrum at time $t_{\rm SNR}$.